 He literally "wore his breakfast" every morning.
 He was married eight times, always to a "lady of the evening" per CAR 54 co-star Hank Garrett.
 It was commonplace for him to use loud profanity in front of visitors to the set--children included.

 How did the man's co-workers feel about him?
 Just listen to Charlotte Rae and Garrett on the Season One DVD commentary.
 In addition, IT'S ABOUT TIME co-star Imogene Coca referred to him as "that awful man".
-Nat Hiken (the genius behind SERGEANT BILKO) was so fed up with his unprofessionalism, it was rumored that if CAR 54, WHERE ARE YOU? had been renewed for a third season, it would return without him playing Officer Gunther Toody.
+Nat Hiken (the genius behind SERGEANT BILKO) was so fed up with his unprofessionalism, it was rumored that if CAR 54, WHERE ARE YOU? had been renewed for a third season, it would have returned without him playing Officer Gunther Toody.

 The stories about slobby, short (5'6") Joe E. Ross are legendary, as detailed here by Kliph Nesterhoff.
 Still, whatever the comedian's personal shortcomings, fans loved him, and his "Ooh!
 Ooh!" catchphrase is likely to be the first thing that pops into your head when someone mentions CAR 54.
-While Joe E. Ross was the walking definition of a one-dimensional actor, he was undeniably a perfect fit for CAR 54 and it is impossible to imagine anyone else playing Officer Toody alongside Fred Gwynne's Officer Francis Muldoon.
+While Joe E. Ross was the walking definition of a one-dimensional actor, he was undeniably a perfect fit for CAR 54 and it is impossible to imagine anyone else playing Toody alongside Fred Gwynne's Officer Francis Muldoon.

 Given Hiken's feelings and experiences (Garrett went so far as to conclude that Ross "caused Hiken's heart attack"), it may be telling that the most memorable episode to bring Gunther Toody front and center was scripted by Terry Smith.
 (Hiken did direct the episode; he'd won an Emmy for Direction in Comedy the prior season.)
 "Toody Undercover", the ninth entry in CAR 54's second and final season, was as close to a tour de force for Joe E. Ross as any episode could be.
 Gwynne, Al Lewis (as Officer Schnauzer) and the rest of the 53rd Precinct's officers took a back seat, and Beatrice Pons (Mrs. Toody) did not appear at all.
-Despite their reduced involvement, it remains one of the funniest of the series' 60 half hours (it ran from 1961 to 1963).
+Despite their reduced involvement, it remains one of the funniest of the series' 60 half hours (the show ran from 1961 to 1963).

 We open on about the most stereotypical group of mobsters (well, circa 1962) that you could imagine, led by George Mathews, who made a career out of playing heavies.
 In this case, "Patsy Peru".